-Buddy D. Ratner is the co-inventor of STAR biomaterial.
-Dr. Ratner is the Michael L. and Myrna Darland Endowed Chair in Technology Commercialization, Professor of Bioengineering and Professor of Chemical Engineering at the University of Washington.
-He received his Ph.D.
-(1972) in polymer chemistry from the Polytechnic Institute of Brooklyn.
-Professor Ratner is a past president of the Society for Biomaterials, a fellow of the American Institute of Medical and Biological Engineering (AIMBE), a fellow of AVS The Science and Technology Society and a Fellow, Biomaterials Science and Engineering (FBSE).
-He served as president of AIMBE, 2002-2003.
-He was vice president of the Tissue Engineering Society International (TESI) 2003-2005.
-In 2002, he was elected a member of the National Academy of Engineering, USA.
-Ratner is the author of more than 400 scholarly works.
-His research interests include biomaterials, tissue engineering, polymers, biocompatibility, surface analysis of organic materials, self-assembly, nanobiotechnology and RF-plasma thin film deposition.
-He has won the Clemson Award for Contributions to the Biomaterials Literature, the C.M.A.
-Stine Award in Materials Science (AIChE), the Medard W. Welch Award (AVS) and the 2005-6 C. William Hall Award of the Society for Biomaterials.
-Dr. Ratner was most recently elected a Fellow of the American Association for the Advancement of Science (AAAS).
+Buddy Ratner co-invented STAR biomaterial and is the Darland Endowed Chair in Technology Commercialization, Professor of Bioengineering and Professor of Chemical Engineering at University of Washington.
+He received his PhD in polymer chemistry from Polytechnic Institute of Brooklyn.
+Professor Ratner has served as president of Society for Biomaterials, president of AIMBE, vice president of the Tissue Engineering Society International (TESI), and is a member of the National Academy of Engineering, USA.
+He is a fellow of: American Institute of Medical and Biological Engineering (AIMBE), AVS Science and Technology Society, and Biomaterials Science and Engineering (FBSE).
+Ratner has authored more than 400 scholarly works in biomaterials, tissue engineering, polymers, biocompatibility, surface analysis of organic materials, self-assembly, nanobiotechnology and RF-plasma thin film deposition.
+His awards include: Clemson Award for Contributions to Biomaterials Literature, Stine Award in Materials Science (AIChE), Welch Award (AVS), Hall Award from Society for Biomaterials.
+Dr. Ratner was recently elected a Fellow of the American Association for Advancement of Science (AAAS).